-> Slinger
+Slinger

 - I. General - a.
-Effective March 1, 2023, all Slinger, Deckman, and General Longshore Workers must have a current HRSA Ship Gang Certification in order to work in these positions. - 2.
+Effective January 1, 2024, all Slinger, Deckman, and General Longshore Workers must have a current HRSA Ship Gang Certification in order to work in these positions.
+Experienced longshoremen will provide additional guidance and coaching. - 2.
 Communications - a.
 Establish communications with the crane operator when starting the job.
 Otherwise, minimize communications.

-Only the Crane Operator, Deckman, and Slinger may talk on the Crane Operator frequency, under normal circumstances. - b.
+- b.
 The Slinger is responsible to ensure that ship gang members maintain awareness on the location of the bar.
 General Longshoremen are also responsible to maintain awareness on the location of the bar. - c.
 The Slinger is responsible to enforce proper parking at the vessel.
 Lashers will park at the aft end of the vessel, in Lane I, if clear.
 Do not allow anyone or anything to park on the crane tracks, except the foreman/checker parking on the off-shore tracks. - d.
 The standard Slinger hand signal to command a STOP is a raised closed fist.
-The standard radio call for an emergency stop is "STOP, STOP, STOP." - e.
-The Slinger is required to keep their hand on the container OR their hand outstretched in view of the crane operator whenever the gang is still pinning or de-pinning a container. - 3.
-Moving the Crane - a.
+The standard radio call for an emergency stop is "STOP, STOP." - e.
+The Slinger is required to keep their hand on the container OR their hand outstretched in view of the crane operator whenever the gang is still pinning or de-pinning a container.

+3. Moving the Crane

+- a.
 Prior to STS Crane movement, the Slinger will verbally confirm for the crane operator that the tracks are clear on the dock. - b.
-When the STS Crane is about to move and when it is in motion, the Slinger will walk in advance of the crane and ensure that there are no obstacles in its path. - 4.
-Preparation for Operations - a.
-Lines need to be drawn at both ends of the spreader bar, dark enough so that the Shuttle Trucks can see them.
-If not, the container will start with a swing when brought to the vessel and potentially hit objects due to tight conditions.
-If platforms are used, chalk lines are not required.
+When the STS Crane is about to move and when it is in motion, the Slinger will walk in advance of the crane and ensure that there are no obstacles in its path.

+4. Preparation for Operations